Precious Gems

 Any naturally occurring red corundum is called a ruby.
 What is called a red sapphire is a colorless corundum (leucosapphire) infused with beryllium, turning red under intense heat and pressure.

 Egyptians were mining emeralds as early as 3500 BC.
 According to the Bible, it was one of the four precious stones Elohim gave King Solomon.
-Egypt was the only source of emeralds until the 16th century when the conquest of South America by the murderous Spanish conquistadors led to emeralds discovery in modern-day Colombia.
+Egypt was the only source of emeralds until the 16th century when the murderous Spanish conquistador’s conquest of South America led to the discovery of modern-day Colombia.

 Beryl crystals formed in hydrothermal veins from mineral solutions contaminated with impurities responsible for various beryl colors.
 Beryl is a cyclosilicate with the chemical composition Be3Al2 (SiO3)6.